lmiller1990/design-pattenrns-for-vuejs/PROVIDE-INJECT.md

 UI test with Vue Test Utils.
 \end{center}

 Working great!
-We do not really want to hard code any users in the store, though.
+We do not want to hard code any users in the store, though.
 Let's add a feature to create new users via a form, and them that way.

 ## Adding a users forms